-CodeDescriptionLectureLabClinicCreditHUM 115Critical Thinking3003Prerequisites:DRE 098 or DRE 099; or satisfactory reading and writing placement score
+CodeDescriptionLectureLabClinic CreditHUM 115Critical Thinking3003Prerequisites:DRE 098 or DRE 099 or ENG 002 P1; or

 This course introduces the use of critical thinking skills in the context of human conflict.
 Emphasis is placed on evaluating information, problem solving, approaching cross-cultural perspectives, and resolving controversies and dilemmas.
 Upon completion, students should be able to demonstrate orally and in writing the use of critical thinking skills in the analysis of appropriate texts.
 This course has been approved to satisfy the Comprehensive Articulation general education requirement in humanities/fine arts.